snowflakedb/SnowAlert/docs/src/pages/start.rst

 1. Administrator access to a Snowflake account
     - to create a snowalert user that reads alert definitions and manages security events

-2. A way to run alert creation and processing, e.g.:
+2. A way to run alert creation and processing functions, e.g. —
-    - a server on which the SnowAlert docker container can run and be scheduled
+    - a server on which the SnowAlert docker container can be scheduled to run

-3. A way to handle alerts, e.g.:
+3. A way to handle alerts, e.g. —
     - Jira repository and user with permission to create tickets
     - Sigma Computing account to create and manage dashboards

-Additionally, if you are on AWS and would like to use KMS as an extra layer of encryption and audit, please run the installer with AWS credentials that are allowed to manage and use KMS keys:
+Additionally, if you would like to use KMS as an extra layer of encryption and audit, please run the installer with AWS credentials that are allowed to manage and/or use KMS keys, e.g. —

 .. code::